WhiteBlackGoose/WebAppMinimalTemplate/README.md

 # Web app template

 What if... you want to create a small C# program *right now*, almost sleeping, or while riding a bus, or waiting in a clothing shop, etc.?
-You've met a friend or coworker and need to demonstrate something in C#, but couldn't foresee it and take a laptop with you?
+You've met a friend or coworker and need to demonstrate something in C#, but couldn't foresee it and didn't take a laptop with you?

-Meet this web app template!
+Meet this repo web app template!
 - ✅ No need to rent a server
 - ✅ No need to do the backend
 - ✅ You write C#/Html/Css code only